Oklahoma Sooners: Men's and women's track and field

 The men's and women's outdoor track and field teams host meets at the John Jacobs Track and Field Complex.
 The men's and women's indoor track and field teams host meets at the Mosier Indoor Track Facility.

 Wrestling

 The Sooner wrestling program was established in 1920 and is the fourth most decorated in college wrestling, having won seven NCAA national championships in 1936, 1951, 1952, 1957, 1960, 1963 and 1974.
 The Sooners are considered a power in their own right and Bedlam matches draw big home crowds, with the Howard McCasland Field House being the home for Sooner Wrestling.
 There are numerous All-Americans and National Champions that have wrestled for the Oklahoma Sooners.
 Mark Cody was head coach of the program for five years before his resignation in 2016.
 During his time, Cody coached the Sooners to 10th in 2014.
 Under Cody, the Sooners had ten All-Americans and two national champions (Kendric Maple and Cody Brewer).
-His replacement was Lou Rosselli, a former assistant at Ohio State.
+Roger Kish took over as head coach in May 2023.